-Palo Alto University is committed to providing the highest quality services for active military students and those affiliated with the military.
-It is our goal to provide a seamless transition for students from Palo Alto University to national and international military service and deployment and back.
+PAU is committed to providing a seamless transition for students from Palo Alto University to national and international military service and deployment and back.
 PAU employees realize every student's situation is unique dependent upon course load, financial aid status, and date called to serve, among other possible factors.
 As such, each and every student "called to serve" will be provided individualized service to address their specific needs.